Cartimandua: Venutius divorce and conflict

-She was not so fortunate in 69.
+Cartimandua was not so successful in the year 69.
 Taking advantage of Roman instability during the year of four emperors, Venutius staged another revolt, again with help from other nations.
 Cartimandua appealed for troops from the Romans, who were only able to send auxiliaries.
 Cartimandua was evacuated, leaving Venutius in control of a kingdom at war with Rome.
 After this, Cartimandua disappears from the sources.